danimp94/Danimp94/README.md

 ### Hi there 👋

-- 👨‍💼 I'm a robotic engineer in Denmark.
+- 👨‍💼 I'm a mechanical and robotic engineer in Denmark.
 - 📖 I'm a passionate about artificial intelligence, computer vision and embedded systems.
 - 🔭 I’m currently working on reinforcement learning projects.
 - 🌱 I’m currently studying a MSc degree in **Robotics at AAU** and working as student assistant in [**ASIR project**](https://asir.create.aau.dk/).